-To further examine primary motor cortex at a subcellular resolution, samples from age-matched 7-month-old WT and MUT mice (7mo, 3 animals each) were imaged by transmission electron microscopy (TEM).
-Strikingly, electron-dense inclusions associated electron-lucent lipid-like inclusions (arrows, Fig 4l,m), consistent with lipofuscin accumulation at lysosomal residual bodies68–70.
-Lipofuscin is of lysosomal breakdown of lipids, proteins, and carbohydrates, which naturally accumulates over time cells such as neurons71–73.
-74,75marked increase in lipofuscin area and number in MUT electron micrographs (Fig 4n,o respectively) is consistent with dysregulated lysosomal breakdown of cellular materialTogether these data indicate that SWIP is important for maintaining proper lysosomal-mediated cargo degradation and its dysfunction could lead to neurodegeneration.
+To further examine the morphology of primary motor cortex neurons at a subcellular resolution, samples from age-matched 7-month-old WT and MUT mice (7mo, 3 animals each) were imaged by transmission electron microscopy (TEM).
+Strikingly, we observed large electron-dense inclusions in the cell bodies of MUT neurons (arrows, Fig 4l,m).
+These dense structures were associated electron-lucent lipid-like inclusions (arrows, Fig 4l,m), and are consistent with lipofuscin accumulation at lysosomal residual bodies68–70.
+Lipofuscin is a by-product of lysosomal breakdown of lipids, proteins, and carbohydrates, which naturally accumulates over time in non-dividing cells such as neurons71–73.
+However, excessive lipofuscin accumulation is thought to be detrimental to cellular homeostasis by inhibiting lysosomal function and promoting oxidative stress, often leading to cell death74,75.
+As a result, elevated lipofuscin is considered a biomarker of neurodegenerative disorders, including Alzheimer’s disease, Parkinson’s disease, and Neuronal Ceroid Lipofuscinoses73.
+Therefore, the marked increase in lipofuscin area and number seen in MUT electron micrographs (Fig 4n,o respectively) is consistent with dysregulated lysosomal breakdown of cellular material and considered pathologic.
+Together these data indicate that SWIP is important for maintaining proper lysosomal-mediated cargo degradation and its dysfunction could lead to neurodegeneration.